The Ghibli Museum, conceived by its legendary director Hayao Miyazaki himself, is a must-visit item on many visitors’ Tokyo itinerary.

 If possible, book ahead of time

-While it is often possible to get tickets last-minute, it is safer and cheaper to arrange them early on.
+Before Japan became the super-popular tourist destination it is now, it used to be possible to get Ghibli Museum tickets last-minute.
+Nowadays, they tend to sell out shortly after they go on sale.
 We recommend booking them at least 3 months before your visit, so be on the safe side.

 Visit during the week